puzzlecollector/dacon-hydroelectric-dams/README.md

 # Models of interest

-Neural networks, specifically UNet and ResNet.
+Neural networks, specifically UNet, ResNet and CNN-LSTM